 - Reapply the spray once a week during peak "spider seasons."

 Natural spider repellents have to be applied more often than pesticides, but they are safer for to use in your home and have a pleasant smell.
 Pots of mint and thyme inside your home on a sunny windowsill will also help deter indoor spiders.
-Or you can dust your window sills and furniture weekly with a lemon-scented cleaner to help deter spiders.
+Or you can dust your window sills and furniture weekly with a peppermint-scented cleaner to help deter spiders.